shivannis/xandr-docs-public/xandr-docs/articles/bidders/troubleshooting-invalid-users.md

 ---
-title : Bidders - Troubleshooting Invalid Users description : Learn about the various reasons why a User ID is invalid. ms.date : 11/28/2023
+title : Bidders - Troubleshooting Invalid Users description : Learn about the various reasons why a User ID can be invalid. ms.date : 11/28/2023

 ---